New guidelines issued for Mass. grocery stores as Market Basket employee tests positive for coronavirus

-WINCHESTER, MASS.
-(WHDH) - Gov. Charles Baker and the Department of Public Health issued new guidelines for grocery stores to follow in an attempt to slow the spread of the coronavirus the same day Market Basket announced that one of its associates tested positive for the potentially deadly virus.
+MEDFORD, MASS.
+(WHDH) - Gov. Charlie Baker and the Department of Public Health issued new grocery store guidelines aimed at slowing the spread of the coronavirus on Wednesday, the same day Market Basket announced that one of its associates had tested positive.

 During a press conference on Wednesday, Baker declared a ban on reusable shopping bags.